 The author savvily suggests you opt for a whole-grain mustard that isn’t honey-sweetened for this steak and quinoa salad as it ensures you can better adjust the sweetness of the vinaigrette when you whisk it up.

-- 1/2 cup (118 ml) walnut or neutral oil, such as canola or grapeseed
+- 1/2 cup walnut or mild vegetable oil such as grapeseed

-- 1/2 teaspoon (3 g) fine sea salt, plus more to taste
+- 1/2 teaspoon fine sea salt plus more to taste

-- 1 pound (454 g) flank or hanger steak (if using hanger steak, remove the center membrane)
+- 1 pound flank or hanger steak (if using hanger steak, remove the center membrane)